 • How aesthetics co-create science, for ex. how do they influence the formation & persistence of scientific paradigms ?

-• How can aesthetics be integrated into fostering a deeper science and society interaction?
+• How can aesthetics be better understood and integrated to foster a deeper science and society interaction?

 When we recognize more of the common ground between science and “other” (art, humanities etc) then we can begin to understand science as the human enterprise that it is.
-And, in so doing, cast science as more inclusive.
+And, in so doing, understand science as inclusive.

 Crossing the science-humanities divide (ArtScience):